pulibrary/ruby-for-archivesspace/sessions/session3-aspace-batch/README.md

 ## Looping over an array
 ### Get information for each item in an array
-We can get all resource records out in one big array of hashes.
+We can get all repository records out in one big array of hashes.
 But how do we get just certain fields?
 ### Wait.
 What's an array, what's a hash?
 - An array is basically a list of discrete items.
 The list is in square brackets.
 The items in an array can be various data types, e.g. strings, integers, nested arrays, hashes, or even a combination.
     - This is an array of strings.
 Strings are always in quotes.